cdkini/Okra/README.md

 ![Okra logo](img/logo.jpg)
 # Okra
 Okra is an interpreted, high-level, general-purpose programming language designed with simplicity and extensibility in mind.
 Taking inspiration from the likes of Python, JavaScript, and Go, Okra emphasizes readability through a digestible syntax.
 Although largely procedural, Okra support object-oriented programming by means of structs, interfaces, and composition-based inheritance through struct embedding.
 While Okra may not be "batteries included" like Python, an extensive standard library to cover basic file I/O, mathematics, and key data structures and algorithms are included from the get-go.
+To promote consistency across the language, a built-in formatter akin to `go fmt` is included.

 To test out the language, visit our playground!
 Please note that due to size and dependency restrictions from Repl.it, all language features may not be supported.

 Playground updated as of version: **1.0.0**

 Please note that this interpreter was designed and implemented solely for educational purposes.
-The Okra development team has no intentions of monetization and exists to reinforce the value of open source software and its community.
+The Okra development team has no intentions of monetization or commercialization and exists solely to reinforce the value of open source software and its community.

 ### Table of Contents
 - [Installation](#Installation)